Physical Therapy To Recover From Total Knee Replacement (TKR)

 Quadriceps exercises should be slow and steady and will help you gradually get used to the motion of bending your knee again.

-While it may seem counterintuitive, it will be good to walk and put some weight on your recovering leg to help strengthen it.
+While it may seem counterintuitive, it’s always a good idea to walk and put some weight on your recovering leg to help strengthen it.

 But you can’t start this too soon, or you risk serious injury.